Diseases & Conditions

 Patients with a bone tumor will often experience pain in the area of the tumor.
-The pain is generally described as dull and aching, may worsen at night, and may sometimes increase with activity.
+This pain is generally described as dull and aching.
+It may worsen at night and increase with activity.

 Other symptoms of a bone tumor can include fever and night sweats.

 Many patients will not have any symptoms, but will note a painless mass instead.

 Although bone tumors are not caused by trauma, an injury can sometimes cause a tumor to start hurting.
 Injury can also cause a bone that is weakened by a tumor to fracture, or break.
 This may be severely painful.

 Occasionally, benign tumors may be discovered incidentally when an x-ray is taken for another reason, such as a sprained ankle or knee injury.